lovemusiceb/lovemusiceb.github.io/_pages/about.md

 ======
 Human parsing, which aims at decomposing a human-centric image into the regions of semantic parts, is a challenging dense prediction task.
 Meanwhile, it is a useful technology in many image processing and information retrieval tasks.

-Person Image Synthesising
+Person Image Synthesis
 =======
 Person image synthesis with controllable body poses and appearances is an essential and widely applicable task with enormous potential in various fields, including virtual try-on, image editing, video production, and person re-identification.
+The goal of this task is to explicitly manipulate the body posture and appearance of the source individual picture, generating a photo-realistic person image that aligns with user expectations

 Operating System
 =======